-N.B.: If a member of the personnel chooses to stagger his working hours by up to one hour with respect to CERN's normal working hours, he is not considered to be working a staggered schedule.
+N.B.: If a member of the personnel chooses to stagger his working hours by up to one hour and half with respect to CERN's normal working hours, he is not considered to be working a staggered schedule.
 His supervisor's agreement is all that is required.

 Given that these working hours are simply staggered with respect to normal working hours, no special supplements are applicable.
 However, if staggered working hours involve work at night, on a Sunday or on an official holiday or the equivalent, the member of the personnel concerned is entitled to the corresponding supplement.